 This book lends itself to 4 different exploration scenarios.
 Learners may want to explore some of these questions:

 Invite learners to explore a topic of interest.
-Prepare for independent learning sessions by passing out Know, Want to Know, How Will I Learn It, Learned (KWHL) worksheets.
+Prepare for independent learning sessions by passing out Know, Want to Know, How Will I Learn It, Learned (KWHL) worksheets from Education World.
 Instruct learners to fill out the first three columns of their worksheet.
 Collect worksheets and identify needed resources.
 Gather books and online resources for learners to explore.
 Enlist the help of volunteers to support young learners as they research their topic.

 If you are looking for Moon resources, try these online resources: